botbw/CZ4042-assign2/report.md

 In this section, we use `VGG-16` as a backbone and perform `5-way-1-shot`, `5-way-5-shot`, `102-way-1-shot`, `102-way-5-shot` learning on `Oxford Flowers 102` dataset and analyze the result.

+Notice that the experiment results are all single runs.

 ### Intuition of few-shot learning

 Machine learning algorithms (neural networks, for example) are often hampered when they are not "fed" with enough data.
 Some data are difficult and expensive to collect or it is impossible to collect enough samples.
 Few-shot learning (FSL) is proposed to tackle this problem.
 Using prior knowledge, FSL can rapidly generalize to new tasks containing only a few samples with supervised information.
 (Wang, 2019).